OpenClassrooms-Student-Center/alumnis/content/students/steffenpro.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective:Devenir specialiste en creation d'application Android
+objective: Devenir specialiste en creation d'application Android
 short_description: J'adore découvrir de nouvelles choses,je suis un touche à tout.

 # don't touch that